-- DETOX: You must allow yourself to grieve the affair, release it, and let it go.
+You must allow yourself to grieve the affair, release it…and let it go.

-- REDIRECT: You must find support, help, and constructive alternatives to help you redirect your time, energy, and emotions.
+You must find support, help and constructive alternatives to help you redirect your time, energy and emotions.

-- EMBRACE: You must find and commit to a path, plan, or process that leads to true forgiveness, healing, and recovery.
+You must find and commit to a path, plan, or process that leads to true forgiveness, healing and recovery.

-When you end an affair, you don’t lose.
+When you break-free and actually end an affair, you don’t lose.
 YOU WIN!
 You might be asking “Suzie, what do I win?”
 Oh, trust me, you get major rewards.
-For example… you win your freedom, your peace of mind, your sanity, and your self-esteem, just to name a few.
+For example,… you win your freedom, your peace of mind, your sanity…and your self-esteem, just to name a few.

 On letting go…

-To let go isn’t to forget, not to think about or ignore.
+To let go isn’t to forget, not think about or ignore.

 Letting go isn’t about winning or losing.

 It’s not about pride…and it’s not about how you appear.